mjackson/shadowbox/README.markdown

 For detailed usage instructions, please see [the usage page](http://shadowbox-js.com/usage.html) on the Shadowbox website.

+### How to Build

+The Shadowbox build scripts are written in [Ruby](http://www.ruby-lang.org/).
+Using them you can compile custom versions of the source code that meet the requirements of your project while minimizing the number of HTTP requests the client must make from the server.
+This helps your page to load faster and seem more responsive to your users.

+If you change something in the source code, you can generate compressed versions of the code by executing

+    $ rake build

+from the project root directory.
+If you'd

 ### License

 You should have received a license with this distribution explaining the terms